Humen-debug/AR-archaeology-app/README.md

 ### Other features

 - Authentication (login / sign up with email & password)
-- Update user profiles and preference in the settings
+- Update user profiles and preferences in the settings
 - Dark mode toggle with local storage save
 - Clean, accessible and responsive UI across all screens

 ## 🚀 Run locally

 > [!IMPORTANT]
 > - Node version is lower than 17 because the Expo Cli in this project does not support Node version 17+.
-You can use [Node Version Manager (nvm)](https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/).
+You can use [Node Version Manager (nvm)](https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/) to manage the node version on your local machine.
-> - The app has been migrated from Realm api to our own [server and apis](https://github.com/Humen-debug/XR-archaeology-server/tree/main).
-Before running the app, please create a `.env` file and configure the server api uri as `EXPO_PUBLIC_API_URL`.
-After running the server, the connection URI should be your **hosting device IP with port _3002_**.
+> - The app has been migrated from Realm api to our servers and APIs.
+If you want to use the app with functionality, you also need to run the [backend](https://github.com/Humen-debug/XR-archaeology-server/)
+> - Before running the app, please create a `.env` file and configure the server api uri as `EXPO_PUBLIC_API_URL`.
+After running the server, the connection URI should be your **hosting device IP with port _3002_** or the public URI set in `yarn public`.

 1. Clone this project to your local environment
 ```